 Google Scholar is a very useful search engine, and we recommend it to researchers as one (one!) of the best places to search a huge quantity of scholarly material.
-(Using it on campus or through our proxy from off-campus will show “Find It at York” links that will take you directly to articles not available on the open web, too.)
+(Using it on campus or configuring your Google Scholar Account will show “Find It at York” links that will take you directly to articles not available on the open web, too.)

 Because it holds so much information, Google Scholar can generate metrics, which they organize by discipline and subdiscipline.
 For example: